 Summers in Pakistan can be quite harsh, especially for those dwelling in the Southern region, where the temperature can reach great heights between May and August.
 As you would expect, it is during these few months when consumers in large numbers buy air conditioners (ACs) to beat the heat.
 However, despite air conditioning quickly becoming a necessity in most cities of Pakistan instead of being considered a luxury, a lot of people are still unaware of the differences between an inverter AC and a normal AC.
 In fact, when it comes to the inverter AC vs normal AC debate, most of them tend to choose the less-expensive option without getting down to the nitty-gritty.

-With summer in Pakistan only a few months away, it’s about time we understand the differences between these two types of air conditioners used widely in residential and commercial properties.
+Since summer is finally here, it’s about time we understand the differences between these two types of air conditioners used widely in residential and commercial properties.
 Moreover, we’ll also be answering some of your most pressing questions, such as what is an inverter AC?
 How much electricity does an inverter air conditioner use?
 Is the inverter AC worth buying?
-And more importantly, which one of these will help lower down your power bill?
+And more importantly, which one of these will help lower your power bill?

 Main Differences between Inverter AC and Normal AC